 You will never go wrong by using this size.
 So when you get on Creatopy, just type Youtube Video Thumbnail in the search tab from the right side of the screen, and choose the available pre-made size.
 You’ll be on your way to making the best thumbnail ever.

-How to Make a YouTube Thumbnail in 2021
+How to Make a YouTube Thumbnail

 I’m going to teach you how to make the best YouTube thumbnail in the game by using Creatopy’s online editing tool.
 You’re gonna be killin’ it.
 And you’re going to do it all in 5 easy steps.
 You ready?
 Let’s go.